 Oh Crap: For a creature without a face, the last Graboid from the original film conveyed this trope remarkably well when it burst out of the cliffside and found that it wasn't at the right stage of its life cycle to fly.

 Earl and Grady in the second movie when they find the remains of a Graboid that just gave "birth" to Shriekers.

-Omnidisciplinary Scientist: In the first movie, Rhonda's a seismologist grad-student, and just as ignorant about the Graboids as everyone else:
+Omnidisciplinary Scientist: In the first movie, Rhonda's a seismologist grad-student, and while she does come up with a couple of plausible theories about specifics of Graboid behavior, she's ultimately just as ignorant about them as everyone else:

 Outrun the Fireball: Subverted.
 The heroes flee the site of an impending explosion and take cover... then Burt runs past them, yelling "Keep going!
 It's going to be big!"